|

 north-east France, and Lyon and the south of France, must pass through

-Burgundy.
-The region is bordered by the river Loire, in the west, and
+it.
+The area and former region is bordered by the river Loire, in the

 agricultural area bordering on the outer fringes of the Paris region.